 The commune system ➚ soon ran into trouble, they had been set up too quickly with no centralized planning.
-Too many people moved from farming to engineering and livestock rearing was neglected.
+Too many people moved from farming to engineering and so livestock rearing was neglected.
 The perceived benefits of pooling ownership led to ever larger communes comprising thousands of people.
 Without a functioning rail and road infrastructure shortages and surpluses could not be put right.
 The logic was that economies of scale could continue to be applied to bigger and bigger collectives.
 Schools and hospitals were built to serve the whole commune.
 Joint effort extended to catering, everyone ate at a communal hall, families did not even have to worry about buying and cooking food.
 The ample supply of food was the most important development, for thirty years or more peasants had known famine and starvation at first hand; a system providing a reliable supply of free food was the first, much appreciated priority.
-The control of the commune expanded to decide who could marry who and when children should be conceived.
+The control of the commune expanded to even decide who could marry who and when children should be conceived.
 They were ran by a few party officials who lacked the experience of running huge enterprises.
 An individual's knowledge and expertise was never fully utilized in a system where all workers were treated exactly the same.